-Irish American William Joyce, the fascist propagandist famed for his radio broadcasts beginning with "Germany calling, Germany calling," was born on this day in 1906.
+Irish American William Joyce, the fascist propagandist famed for his radio broadcasts beginning with "Germany calling, Germany calling," was born on April 24, 1906.

 Rising to Director of Propaganda in the BUF and then to the Deputy Leader, he was responsible for the BUF's policy shift from campaigning for economic revival through corporatism to a focus on antisemitism.

 Beginning with the words "Germany calling, Germany calling," Joyce first made radio broadcasts from Germany anonymously before bombing forced him on to Luxembourg and then Apen outside of Hamburg.
 His scripts were broadcast over a German-controlled network, some of which pretended to broadcast from within Britain.

 A report by the BBC in 1940 tells us: "A typical nine o'clock BBC news bulletin is listened throughout by 16 million adults or over 50 percent of the listening public.
 If it is followed by a talk, this will be heard by nine million.
 Of the other seven million, six million switch over to Hamburg (Lord Haw Haw's show)."

 The BBC discovered that Joyce was more popular with wealthy listeners and males.
 The BBC said that a "less politically minded listener" was more likely to listen to his broadcasts.